 Infographic: Top 5 Benefits Of Lime Juice For Pregnant Women

 Lime juice can help relieve some common issues you may face during pregnancy.
 It not only stimulates your taste buds but also helps improve your health in many ways.
 We have narrowed down the top five benefits of having lime juice during pregnancy in the infographic below.
 Scroll down to know more!

 Drinking lime juice during pregnancy in moderation may prove to be beneficial.
-It is a refreshing drink that rehydrates you when you’re tired.
+It is a refreshing drink like electrolytes or fruit juices that rehydrates you when you’re tired.
 It is replete with antioxidants like vitamin C, beneficial bioactive compounds, vitamins, and minerals that support pregnancy.
 Lime juice benefits your body by easing constipation, managing high blood pressure, and easing labor.
 In addition, it may help reduce the harmful free radicals present in your body and reduce inflammation.
-Nevertheless, excessive use may have side effects.
+Take caution and refrain from consuming these excessively to avoid any side effects.
 If you experience any adverse effects, limit its use and seek medical advice.